IsaKiko/D3-visualising-data/07-d3setup.md

 ~~~

 There are a few things in this file that look new:
-'<link rel="stylesheet" type="text/css" href="main.css" />' is linking the local css file (that can just be an empty file for now). `<script src="main.js"></script>` is linking the Javascript file, the file in which all the action will happen.
+'<link rel="stylesheet" type="text/css" href="main.css" />' is linking the local CSS file (that can just be an empty file for now). `<script src="main.js"></script>` is linking the JavaScript file, the file in which all the action will happen.

 Additionally, we now need to link d3 using `<script src="http://d3js.org/d3.v3.min.js"></script>`.

-The last bit, that's important here is an html element (paragraph) we create.
+The last bit, that's important here is an HTML element (paragraph) we create.
 We give it an id `chart_area`.
 This is the area we reserve for our pretty chart.
-We will use Javascript (and D3) to fill it in.
+We will use JavaScript (and D3) to fill it in.

 Now, let's write main.js.